gregoryjscott/gregoryjscott.github.io/_includes/about.md

-# Hi I'm Greg, a full-stack developer from Newkirk, Oklahoma.
+# Hi I'm Greg, a full-stack developer.

 For 20 years I've learned new software languages, libraries, frameworks, databases, operating systems, products, and services.
 It never gets old.